 With that in mind there is now an abundance of white noise, photos are everywhere and it is much harder to stand out in amongst all the noise.
 This has driven me to focus on innovations like Cinemagraphs and push creativity to the forefront of my proposition.

-Talk to us about cinemagraphs… How are they best used?
+Talk to us about cinemagraphs.

 Cinemagraphs are fast becoming the most popular content engagement on Instagram and Facebook.
-Part photo, part movie the content defies what viewers are use to seeing on social media and holds their engagement up to 10x the amount of time a still image does.
+Part photo, part movie the content defies what viewers are used to seeing on social media and holds their engagement up to 10x the amount of time a still image does.

 Has your work taken you to many places around the world?

-I’ve been fortunate enough to travel to many places with work including Indonesia, Japan, Italy, France and USA.
+I’ve been fortunate enough to travel to many places with work including Indonesia, Japan, Italy, France and the USA.
 I absolutely adore New York for so many reasons personally and creatively and just returned from a month there in September shooting a series of editorials and personal projects.

 Locations are most certainly an important element to sell the story of the brand’s lifestyle and mood.
 A location sets the scene and takes the viewer to a place where the story or underlying message of the product can be told.

 Personally I much prefer location shoots because a location brings an extra dimension to a shoot that a studio doesn’t have.
 Plus it is a great excuse to explore new places.